Unified-modal Salient Object Detection via Adaptive Prompt Learning: Methodology

 where $P^i$ denotes the prompt of the $i$-th level, $\odot$ is the element-wise multiplication, and $\sigma$ is the sigmoid function.

-\textbf{Single-modal Prompt.} In this case, with no novel inputs, the goal of the SPG block becomes to refine the inherent RGB features to generate single-modal prompts, which facilitate saliency cue mining in subsequent modules and thus drive the pre-trained model to address the RGB SOD task.
+\textbf{Single-modal Prompt.} In this case, the inputs to the model are two identical RGB images.
+The goal of the SPG block becomes to refine the inherent RGB features to generate single-modal prompts, which facilitate saliency cue mining in subsequent modules and thus drive the pre-trained model to address the RGB SOD task.
 In specific, since the parameters of the backbone are frozen, as the two inputs to the model become the same visible image, the two extracted features $\left\{ {f_r^i,f_r^i} \right\}_{i = 1}^4$ at each level are also the same.
 In this way, the structure of the SPG is switched as shown in the lower part of Fig.~\ref{fig::SPG}.
 The 3 × 3 convolutional layer here is used on the RGB feature to further expand the receptive field and extract more useful information, which is compressed into a mask $\mu$ by the sigmoid function.
 Then, the original RGB feature $f_r^i$ is guided by it through element-wise multiplication, followed by a residual connection to obtain the refined feature.
 The single-modal prompt $P^i$ is obtained by integrating the refined RGB feature with a 3 × 3 convolution, which can be formulated as:

 \textbf{Optimization} To optimize the prompts, we sum them with the original RGB features and send them into the multi-layer transformer encoder, the same as in~\cite{jia2022vpt}.
 The loss function $\cal L$ used is the same as that of the pre-trained model.
 During training, the data flow propagates through the entire model that contains the frozen pre-trained model and the learnable prompts, which only account for 18\% of the entire model parameters but drive the pre-trained model to achieve superior performance on both single-modal and multi-modal SOD tasks.